3 Simple Ingredients

 Following this 3-phase process is fundamental to designing and building an effective Web site.
 Make sure you know what you're getting when you hire a Web designer.

 My website is a direct reflection of me and my work and I am proud of both.
 I owe this to Lana and her skill in bringing out the best in her clients, several whom I know personally.
 I have seen her do it again and again…she is masterful in assisting people whose work is not always easy to describe.
-By working with Lana, their artful business becomes a vibrant and successful business. —Merle McKinley, PCC
+By working with Lana, their artful business becomes a vibrant and successful business. —Merle McKinley, MCC

 Good Banana Web Design creates delicious Web sites for small businesses, independent professionals and other assorted good bananas who are making the world a better place.